faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## Systool

+Official site: [https://github.com/linux-ras/sysfsutils](https://github.com/linux-ras/sysfsutils){:target="_blank"}

+This package's purpose is to provide a set of utilities for interfacing with sysfs.

 {% shell_term $ %}
 sudo dnf install sysfsutils
 {% endshell_term %}

 ## inxi

+Official site: [http://smxi.org/docs/inxi.htm](http://smxi.org/docs/inxi.htm){:target="_blank"}

+Inxi offers a wide range of built-in options, as well as a good number of extra features which require having the script recommends installed on the system.

 {% shell_term $ %}
 sudo dnf install inxi
 {% endshell_term %}

 ## lshw

+Official site: [http://ezix.org/project/wiki/HardwareLiSter](http://ezix.org/project/wiki/HardwareLiSter){:target="_blank"}

+lshw is a small tool to provide detailed informaton on the hardware configuration of the machine.
+It can report exact memory configuration, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed, etc. on DMI-capable x86 systems and on some PowerPC machines (PowerMac G4 is known to work).

 {% shell_term $ %}
 sudo dnf install lshw